<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 TABLE OF CONTENTS

-Machine learning - this term seems to be everywhere these days.
 You’ve likely heard about machine learning being used in self-driving cars, medical diagnosis, and even targeting ads online.
 The key here is the cloud.
 The cloud provides unlimited storage and computing resources that can scale on demand to support ML training and inference.
-Companies can avoid investing in expensive on-premises GPU servers and only pay for what they use.
+Companies can avoid investing in expensive on-premises GPU servers and only pay for what they use via cloud-based machine learning.

 The global Machine Learning market size is expected to grow from USD 26.03 billion in 2023 to USD 225.91 billion by 2030.
 But what does it mean for your business?
-In this complete guide, we’ll tell you - what it is, how it interacts with the cloud, types of cloud-based ML and ultimately why it matters.
+In this complete guide, we’ll explore machine learning and cloud computing.
 Let’s get started.

 What is Machine Learning in the Cloud?

 Machine Learning (ML) is a subset of artificial intelligence mimicking human learning.
 It allows machines to perform tasks through predictive capabilities based on historical data autonomously.
 Accurate ML model training demands substantial data, computing power, and infrastructure which is often challenging for organisations due to time and budget constraints.
-Cloud ML platforms provide requisite computing, storage, and services.
+Cloud-based machine learning platforms provide requisite computing, storage, and services.
 It makes deploying ML more accessible, flexible, and cost-efficient.

 Similar Read: Exploring Risk Assessment with Machine Learning in Finance